VictorioCapucco/Vue-Autocomplete/README.md

 <li><h4>error:</h4> You can change the input's border color to red, when some error occurs.
 It's a Boolean prop, and the default value is false.</li>

 <li><h4>inputHeight:</h4> With this prop you can modify the input's height, in px.
 It's a Number prop, and the default value is 30. </li>

+<li><h4>displayed:</h4> With this prop you can pass an array of objects in "items" prop, and inform the displayed field.
+It's a String prop, and the default value is null.
+If you pass an array of objects and don't inform this prop, the autocomplete will not work correctly. </li>

+<li><h4>returned:</h4> With this prop you can inform the returned value, when use an array of objects.
+You can inform a single string (It will return just this field), an array of strings (with the fields you want to return) or nothing (It will return all the properties from the object).
+Only inform this prop if items prop is an array of objects. </li>
 </ul>

+### How does the reactivity works?
+If you pass an array of strings (first example) the return will be just a string with the typed value, and when you select some option will be the selected value.

+If you pass an array of objects (second example), when you type, the returned value will be an object with "typed" property.
+And when you select some option, will return what you inform in "returned" prop.
+The typed property is returned because you can use @input and refresh the array.
 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).